 1. Registration & Fees

-Private school students in grade 10 and 11 may register for the 2020 PSAT/NMSQT® exam beginning August 10 and ending on September 8, 2020, midnight CST.
+Homeschooled and private school students in grade 9, 10 and 11 may register for the 2022 PSAT/NMSQT® exam beginning September 2 and ending on September 15, 2022, midnight CST.

-The exam will be administered at Bryan High School OR James Rudder High School on Wednesday, October 14, 2020 during school hours.
+The exam will be administered at James Rudder High School on Wednesday, October 12, 2022 during school hours.